-To maintain operations in areas where water remains a key risk in respect of both availability and quality, we continuously implement innovative ways of ensuring that we proactively mitigate against some of the negative impacts associated with our operations, while at the same time minimising the risk to our business.
+To maintain operations in areas where water remains a key risk regarding availability and quality, we must implement innovative ways to ensure we proactively mitigate against some of the negative impacts associated with our operations.
+At the same time, we must minimise the risk to our business.
 Understanding our water risk and impact is essential for the sustainability of our operations.

 More information on the focus area and our performance thereon can be found in our annual Good Business Journey Report